 A sales readiness plan can address the evolving nature of sales and lay out strategies to ensure your team handles ongoing learning seamlessly.
 Having a sales readiness plan prepares companies for:

-2. Continuous learning.
+- Continuous learning.
+Without ongoing reinforcement, 84% of training content is forgotten within 3 months, which is why regular refreshers and reinforcement matter.
 A readiness plan emphasizes the need for ongoing education and skill development.
 This ensures that sales professionals are well-prepared during onboarding and equipped to evolve with the market’s demands over time.

 An effective sales readiness strategy encompasses the essential knowledge, abilities, and procedures required for sales teams to thrive.
 This strategy guarantees that sales experts are consistently provided with up-to-date tools and knowledge, empowering them to adeptly maneuver through the continually changing business environment.